-The current CREATEC Director is Associate Professor Trevor Cullen.
+The current CREATEC Director is Professor Trevor Cullen.

 CREATEC is currently involved in a wide range of text-based, archival and practice-led research within and across its research groups.
 Individuals and groups are undertaking this research, often in collaboration with other groups and partners in industry, community and government.
 CREATEC is actively seeking new opportunities and welcomes approaches by parties interested in developing new collaborations.